Summary

 Broadly speaking there are two horse riding areas in the park:

 Shomo Fields is north of Beaver Valley Road and Beaver Valley Marina.
 Bollinger Trail parallels the road and gives access to loop trails in the Shomo Fields area.
 This is nice because it gives options for varying riding distance.
-The downside is Bollinger Trail is kind of noisy because of the amount of traffic on the road.
+The downside is Bollinger Trail can be a little noisy because of the road.
 Be careful crossing the road and pulling onto it with your trailer!
 In good weather it gets quite busy, visibility is poor, and people often drive too fast.
 The park is working with PaDOT and the township to improve trail crossings, thankfully.

 Bater Patch is on the lake’s east side, and west of the villages of Fallen Timber and Fiske.
-It has longer trails, including some which were once part of a hire-a-horse concession at the park (which closed years ago).
+It has longer trails, including some which were once part of a hire-a-horse concession at the park (which closed years ago), but there are few parking options to get near this area.
 The main loop is Old Glendale Road and Hagarraty Trail; see below for more information.
 There is also a section of Shomo Run Trail which loops, but most of that trail is out and back.

 Note: At the village of Fiske where you turn back to Bater Patch there is a small church where you might park to ride back the dirt road to the actual trailhead.
 Be warned that there is a house along the access road with large and obnoxious dogs which are not contained.
 It’s easy to mistake their driveway for the road.
 You were warned!